Understanding a Design Opportunity on Your Next Bag

 Below, I’ve done a mock-up of the same Candice bag from the cover and I’ve Photoshopped the red/white fabric in place of the black below the rings.
 It looks nice.
 You can still see the rings.
 But visually, your eye is going to want to jump right over the rings from one fabric piece to the other, as though the rings weren’t even there.

-Take a look at the two photos side by side.
-The left has the black below the rings, the right has red/white.
-For me, the rings nearly disappear in the photo to the right.
+Take a look at the two photos.
+The top has the black below the rings, the bottom has red/white.
+For me, the rings nearly disappear in the bottom photo.

 If you choose not to use rings, you can still create the design element of where the two fabrics come together simply by piecing your handle fabric at the ends.